 The DDH is the first national hotline dedicated to providing year-round disaster crisis counseling.
 Helpline staff members provide counseling and support, including information on common stress reactions and healthy coping, as well as referrals to local disaster-related resources for followup care and support.

-The National Suicide Prevention Lifeline, 1-800-273-TALK (8255), is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
-When someone dials 1-800-273-TALK, his or her call is routed to the nearest crisis center.
-The Lifeline’s national network, consisting of more than 150 local crisis centers, provides crisis counseling and mental health referrals day and night.
+The 988 Suicide and Crisis Lifeline is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
+When someone dials 988, his or her call is routed to the nearest crisis center.
+The 988 Lifeline’s national network, consisting of more than 150 local crisis centers, provides crisis counseling and mental health referrals day and night.
 To access the 988 Suicide and Crisis Lifeline wallet cards, click on the plus sign to the right of the heading "Printable Materials."

 [ back to top ]